philc/vimium/CONTRIBUTING.md

 Tips for preparing a PR:

 * If you want to check with us first before implementing something big, open an issue proposing the idea.
-  You'll get feedback from the maintainers as to whether it's something we're likely to merge.
+  You'll get feedback from the maintainers as to whether it's something we'll likely merge.
 * Try to keep PRs around 50 LOC or less.
 Bigger PRs create inertia for review.

 ### Installing From Source